biolab/orange3/doc/visual-programming/source/widgets/data/pythonscript.md

 Examples
 --------

 Python Script widget is intended to extend functionalities for advanced users.
+Classes used in Orange are described in the [documentation](../../../../data-mining-library/source/reference).
+To find further information about orange Table class see [Table](../../../../data-mining-library/source/reference/data.table.rst), [Domain](../../../../data-mining-library/source/reference/data.domain.rst), and [Variable](../../../../data-mining-library/source/reference/data.variable.rst) documentation.

 One can, for example, do batch filtering by attributes.
 We used zoo.tab for the example and we filtered out all the attributes that have more than 5 discrete values.
 This in our case removed only 'leg' attribute, but imagine an example where one would have many such attributes.